-October 7, 2019.
-The Research and Evaluation Center at John Jay College has selected three doctoral students in criminal justice to receive the 2019 Jack Rudin and Lewis Rudin Research Fellowship.
-Rudin Research Fellowships are supported with funding from the May and Samuel Rudin Family Foundation, Inc. and are designed to allow graduate student researchers from the City University of New York to participate as members of the research team at the Research and Evaluation Center.
-Rudin Fellows work on a variety of projects but with a special focus on research that improves the effectiveness of the justice system in New York City.
+The Research and Evaluation Center at John Jay College selected three doctoral students in criminal justice to receive the 2019 Jack Rudin and Lewis Rudin Research Fellowship.
+Rudin Research Fellowships were supported with funding from the May and Samuel Rudin Family Foundation, Inc. and designed to allow graduate student researchers from the City University of New York to participate as members of the research team at the Research and Evaluation Center.
+Rudin Fellows worked on a variety of projects but with a special focus on research that improves the effectiveness of the justice system in New York City.

 2019 Rudin Research Fellows